 Cover tightly with plastic wrap and freeze for up to 1 month.

 Mint ice cream is typically a pale green color, although the exact shade may vary depending on the specific type of mint used and the amount of flavoring used in the recipe.
 Some brands may use food coloring to enhance the green color of the ice cream.
-The natural color of the mint flavoring is usually enough to give the ice cream a pale green color.
+The natural color of some mint flavorings is usually enough to give the ice cream a pale green color.

 Mint ice cream can also resemble vanilla if the oils and extracts that are used are clear.